cmu-sei/juneberry/juneberry/documentation/model_configuration_specification.md

 ** Detectron2 Note **
 For Detectron2 the module is a path to a file either in the workspace or the Detectron2 [ModelZoo] (https://detectron2.readthedocs.io/en/latest/modules/model_zoo.html).
-First, the file is checked for existence in the workspace, and if exists will be loaded using `merge_from_file()`.
-If the file does not exist it will be passed to the ModelZoo API `get_config_file()` call.
+First, Juneberry checks the workspace for an existing file and if found, the file is loaded using Detectron2's `merge_from_file()` functionality.
+If the file does not exist, the value is passed to the ModelZoo API `get_config_file()` call.

 ### args
 An optional set of args as a dictionary to be passed directly into the `__call__` method